2019 Small School National Championship Tournament Logistics Information

-Teams that do not qualify for the playoffs are encouraged to return on Sunday to play consolation games on the playoff questions.
+Teams who do not qualify for the playoffs are encouraged to return on Sunday to play consolation games on the playoff questions.
 These consolation rounds will be moderated by tournament staff.
 All players, even alternates or observers, are welcome to take part, and if both teams are amenable, other people such as coaches and spectators may also play.
-Teams that qualify for the playoffs may also join the consolation rounds once they have been eliminated.
+Teams who qualify for the playoffs may also join the consolation rounds once they have been eliminated.

 Two kinds of consolation rounds will be offered:

 - Mini-tournaments: These will be three-, four-, or five-round power-matched events that run relatively efficiently, but they involve a commitment to stay for all of the rounds.
 Teams can sign up for mini-tournaments at the Information Desk on Saturday evening or (if any spots are still available) Sunday morning.
 Teams in mini-tournaments should arrive at the consolation desk in the Conference Center (Lobby Level) at 8:30 a.m. on Sunday to ensure that their events start on time.